Pa-O-La/GettingAndCleaningData/CodeBook.md

 7 The tidy dataset
 =================
 Finally I create df_tydy from the previous dataset with the average of each variable for each activity and each subject.
+The final tidy dataset has only one observation (the mean of all measurements) for each subject-activity pair (30 subjects * 6 activities = 180 observations in total), so It has 180 observations of 88 requested variables.

 8 Save
 =================